magnolia-sre/terraform-kubernetes-kubectl-cmd/README.md

 The log file will contain only the output of `kubectl logs...` execution.

 Multiline scripts (using heredoc format) are considered a single command.
 You can mix single or multiline commands.

+Use the destroy commands (`destroy-cmds`) very carefully, as with kubeconfig credentials which expire (and you should use those) if your build relies on separate-in-time destroy process, when that takes longer than the expiration time it will surely fail.
+Make some resilient adjustments for this factor.
+This is a limitation that we might not ever overcome in this module.

 ### Example